-There is no precise figure on the former numbers of Cuvier's Gazelle, but it was reputed to be common and locally abundant (i.a.
-Heim de Balzac, 1936).
-Harper (1945) cites Cabrera who recorded it in 1932 as particularly numerous in the central part of the Middle Atlas, in the territories of Beni Mguild and Ait Aiach, and along the line of contact between this chain and the High Atlas.
-Also in 1932, Carpentier notes that the species was formerly abundant in the Zaian district near Sidi Lamine and Khenifra (central Morocco).
+There is no precise figure on the former numbers of Cuvier's Gazelle, but it was reputed to be common and locally abundant (e.a.
+Heim de Balsac, 1936).
+Harper (1945) cites Cabrera who mentioned it in 1932 as particularly numerous in the central part of the Middle Atlas, the territories of Beni Mguild and Ait Aiach, and the length of the contact line between this chain and the High Atlas.
+Also in 1932, Carpentier notes that it was formerly abundant in the Zaian district near Sidi Lamine and Khenifra (central Morocco).